stomaras/Complete-x86-Assembly-/README.md

    - marks dw 5,6,7,?,9 ... each variable has the size word = 16 bits
    - arr dd 12,?,15,?,?,?,15 ... each entry variable in the previous array has 32bit
    - arr db 3 dup(0) = arr db 0,0,0

+# Addressing Modes

+  - the addressing mode is a way to access to the operant in the instruction

+  we have four modes: - Immediate
+                      - Register
+                      - Direct
+                      - Indirect

+ # Examples

+   # Immediate
+   - mov al 5
+   - add ah, C

+   # Register
+   - xchg al,ah
+   - mov bl,cl
+   - inc cx

+   # Direct
+   - mov var, 5
+   - mov al, var
+   - xchg bl,var